zhaoyue-zephyrus/caffe/README.md

 # Action Recognition with Deep Learning

-Hi all,

-This is the ND conv and pool extension for caffe_MPI.
-It should be noticed that currently ND conv supports for RGB images.
-If you have any questions regards to ND conv and pool.
-Please let me know (1023zhangbowen@tongji.edu.cn).

-Best regards,
-Bowen

 [![Build Status](https://travis-ci.org/yjxiong/caffe.svg?branch=action_recog)](https://travis-ci.org/yjxiong/caffe)

 This branch hosts the code for the technical report ["Towards Good Practices for Very Deep Two-stream ConvNets"](http://arxiv.org/abs/1507.02159), and more.